kunalkeshan/journal/logs/2024/02-28-Apr-to-05-May.md

 2. Can be used on both user and customer front, sort of drops the need for a video transcoding tools like `ffmpeg` for now.
 3. Saves computing time that rendering will take, it's easier and quicker to edit a text file than modify the whole video.

+## Video Transcription

+Turns out you don't need to reinvent the wheel 😅.
+AWS [^2] & GCP [^3] both offer speech-to-text transcription services at a decent price.

+Planning to use this at Trustworthy for video transcription, not at the moment, but will have to get to this eventually.

+p.s.
+Transcribing is the process of writing out a copy of something, while transcription is the written version of something spoken. (somewhat the same, just different way of how AWS & GCP refer to the same thing)

 [^1]: MDN Article on Adding captions and subtitles to HTML video - https://developer.mozilla.org/en-US/docs/Web/Media/Audio_and_video_delivery/Adding_captions_and_subtitles_to_HTML5_video
+[^2]: Video Transcription via AWS - https://aws.amazon.com/pm/transcribe
+[^3]: Video Transcription via GCP - https://cloud.google.com/video-intelligence/docs/transcription